evancz/guide.elm-lang.org/book/types/custom_types.md

 Now we know how to create custom types, the next section will show how to use them!

-> **Note: Custom types are the most important feature in Elm.** They have a lot of depth, especially once you get in the habit of trying to model scenarios more precisely.
+> **Note: `Custom Types` is the most important feature in Elm.** They have a lot of depth, especially once you get in the habit of trying to model scenarios more precisely.
 I tried to share some of this depth in [Types as Sets](/appendix/types_as_sets.html) and [Types as Bits](/appendix/types_as_bits.html) in the appendix.
 I hope you find them helpful!